rtahmasbi/Causality/README.md

 ## Do-calculus adventures
 https://www.andrewheiss.com/blog/2021/09/07/do-calculus-backdoors/

-Rule 1: Decide if we can ignore an observation
+- Rule 1: Decide if we can ignore an observation
-Rule 2: Decide if we can treat an intervention as an observation Rule 3: Decide if we can ignore an intervention
+- Rule 2: Decide if we can treat an intervention as an observation

-#END
+- Rule 3: Decide if we can ignore an intervention